-The SIA query load dialogue can be opened using the SIA Query button ( ) from the Load Window's toolbar or the Control Window's VO menu.
+The SIA query load dialogue can be opened using the SIA Query button (

+Window's toolbar or the Control Window's VO menu.
 It allows you to query one of a number of external web services for images covering a given region of the sky.